shafinhossain/TO_July2025/README.md

-# TO_May2025
+# TO_Jul2025

-This repository is dedicated to the submission of open-source designs based on the IHP 130nm BiCMOS Open Source PDK, specifically for the May 2025 edition of the IHP OpenMPW program.
+This repository is dedicated to the submission of open-source designs based on the IHP 130nm BiCMOS Open Source PDK, specifically for the July 2025 edition of the IHP OpenMPW program.
 In the future, this repository will be integrated as a submodule within the `IHP-Open-DesignLib` repository.

 ReadTheDocs documentation for IHP-Open-DesignLib is [here](https://ihp-open-ip.readthedocs.io/en/latest/)

 > [!IMPORTANT]
-> Submission deadline is **July 18**.
+> Submission deadline is **Aug 20**.

 > [!IMPORTANT]
 > Please read carefully the `ExampleDesign/README.md` and fill metadata.json.